sovrynn/ecdo/6-LITERATURE/0-ethical-skeptic/README.md

 The key point to understand here is that this thesis is not a random dart throw but was a progressive process of figuring things out, as outlined in his three theses.

 I consider recreating his proofs to be of the highest priority.
-That work belongs in folder `1-FULL-THESIS-BREAKDOWN`.
+That work belongs in folder `FULL-THESIS-BREAKDOWN`.

 ## Contents